SeisoLLC/easy_infra/docs/Terraform/index.rst

 For instance, the following command will run with ``checkov`` in debug mode (which is separate from running ``easy_infra`` in debug mode)::

     CHECKOV_LOG_LEVEL=DEBUG
-    docker run --env CHECKOV_LOG_LEVEL -v .:/iac easy_infra:latest-terraform terraform validate
+    docker run --env CHECKOV_LOG_LEVEL -v "$(pwd)":/iac easy_infra:latest-terraform terraform validate

-Preinstalled Hooks
+Pre-installed Hooks
 ^^^^^^^^^^^^^^^^^^

-There are some preinstalled hooks in ``/opt/hooks/bin/`` which apply to terraform commands:
+There are some pre-installed hooks in ``/opt/hooks/bin/`` which apply to terraform commands:

 * If the ``TERRAFORM_VERSION`` environment variable is customized, easy_infra will attempt to install and switch to that version at runtime.
-This effectively makes it the "new default" in place of the version which was preinstalled in the version of the easy_infra container.
+This effectively makes it the "new default" in place of the version which was pre-installed in the version of the easy_infra container.
 * If ``AUTODETECT`` is set to ``true``, easy_infra will attempt to detect and install the correct version of terraform for each folder that a
   ``terraform`` command runs in using the ``required_version`` block in the code.
 Since this is module-specific, it will override the default terraform version to use (specified by ``TERRAFORM_VERSION``; see the prior bullet).